 The story that inspired a business; Creative Grounds DC.

 Creative Grounds DC started as an unconscious habit.
-As a coffee consumer and art enthusiast, Asmara increasingly found herself in communities where art or coffee were central to the experience.
-She reveled in coffee tastings, art exhibitions and artists talks.
-In lockstep with her children they attended local and national art exhibitions always stopping for espresso and chocolate croissants.
+As a coffee consumer and art enthusiast, Asmara increasingly found herself in communities where art or coffee was central to the experience.
+She reveled in coffee tastings, art exhibitions, and artists’ talks.
+They attended local and national art exhibitions, always stopping for espresso and chocolate croissants.
 Her love for the arts (in addition to her advocacy work) led to a stint at the National Museum of African Art as Chair of the African Advisory Committee.
-It was there that she developed a better understanding of the DC arts and culture community and the role that art institutions can play in supporting and celebrating local artists.
+There, she developed a better understanding of the DC arts and culture community and the role that art institutions can play in supporting and celebrating local artists.

-Asmara’s partner and husband, Kenn Blagburn is a DC real estate broker.
-A self-professed advocate for small business, Kenn believes that good business is not simply about making money it’s about changing lives and filling gaps or voids where they exist.
-For him, Creative Grounds DC will do exactly this.
-As a broker, Kenn saw first hand just how many newcomers to the District wanted to live in or near creative neighborhoods and furthermore, how the mere presence of artists, creative outlets, cultural assets and nonprofits improved the quality of neighborhoods.
-Creative Grounds DC hopes to leverage the creativity and innovation of arts and culture assets in the District to further drive growth and enhance the quality of life of it’s residents.
-While Kenn leaves all the coffee tasting to Asmara, (he prefers tea) he is excited to see the growing entrepreneurial and creative energy in the District.
+Asmara’s partner and husband, Kenn Blagburn, is a DC real estate broker.
+A self-professed advocate for small business, Kenn believes that good business is not simply about making money; it’s about changing lives and filling gaps or voids where they exist.
+For him, Creative Grounds DC will do precisely this.
+As a broker, Kenn saw first hand just how many newcomers to the District wanted to live in or near creative neighborhoods and, furthermore, how the mere presence of artists, creative outlets, cultural assets, and nonprofits improved the quality of communities.
+Creative Grounds DC hopes to leverage the creativity and innovation of arts and culture assets in the District to further drive growth and enhance the quality of life of its residents.
+While Kenn leaves all the coffee tasting to Asmara (he prefers tea), he is excited to see the District’s growing entrepreneurial and creative energy.